-He prayed with his friends over the issue.
-He “urged them to seek the Lord” with him so that their fate would not be as the sorcerers and magicians (i.e. the unbelievers).
+Daniel prayed with his friends over the issue.
+He “urged them to seek the Lord” with him so their fate would not be like the sorcerers and magicians (i.e. the unbelievers).

 Christianity is not designed to be carried out in isolation.
 There is safety within the 99 (Luke 15).
 Do you have a group of friends you can approach to pray with you over a matter?

-vs.19: All the friends prayed, but it was only Daniel who got the revelation.
+vs.19: All his friends prayed, but only Daniel who got the revelation.
 If we were in their shoes, would we be envious of Daniel?
 Or would we praise God, even when He chooses to use someone else for His glory rather than us?

 Further, when Daniel received the revelation, He praised God.
 When we receive revelation from God, does it lead us to react the same way Daniel did, or to become prideful, boasting in our newfound knowledge?